DjN3lson/DjN3lson/README.md

-##HOLA!!!!
+HOLA!!!!

+Full Stack Software Developer

-I'm a recent grad (7 months ago graduated) that likes to build apps and softwares I'm looking for Developer Job or an IT Job.
+Recent grad (7 months ago graduated) that likes to build apps and softwares
-And hope you like what I have so far in my git.

-Have a great DAY
+Working with Java, Js, Python, C#, SQL, HTML and CSS.

+Have an amazing day!